RRemelgado/rsMove/README.md

 ### Examples
 <p align="justify">
-A paper on the package is currently under review (cross your fingers) and thus the vignette on the general applicability of rsMove was removed to avoid conflicts.
-Hopefully, I'll announce the paper here soon.
-For the time being, you can <a href="https://cran.r-project.org/package=rsMove/vignettes/resource_suitability.html">click here for a vignette </a> on the use of rsMove to predict environmental resource suitability following the methodology described in <a href="http://onlinelibrary.wiley.com/doi/10.1002/rse2.70/full">this paper</a>.
+<a href='https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13199'>A paper on the package> is currently available describing the general applicability of rsMove.
+Addtitionally, we <a href="https://cran.r-project.org/package=rsMove/vignettes/resource_suitability.html">click developed a vignette </a> on the use of rsMove to predict environmental resource suitability following the methodology described <a href="http://onlinelibrary.wiley.com/doi/10.1002/rse2.70/full">in this paper</a>.
 </p>

 <br>